ryvn-mango/aws-rds-postgres/README.md

 - Sets up a dedicated VPC security group with configurable access rules
 - Configures subnet groups for the RDS instance
 - Supports encryption, backups, and maintenance windows
-- Generates random pet names for resource identification
+ - Uses a caller-provided name prefix for resource identification

 ## Usage